nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Use case ends

-**Use case 3: List clients**
+**Use case 3: Viewing all clients**

 **MSS**

-1. User requests to list all clients
+1. User requests to view all clients.
 2. LTNS displays a list of all clients

    Use case ends

-**Use case 4: View clients**
+**Use case 4: View currently filtered clients**

 **MSS**

-1. User loads the application
-2. User requests to view a list of all currently filtered clients
+1. User requests to view a list of all currently filtered clients
-3. LTNS displays a list of currently filtered clients
+2. LTNS displays a list of currently filtered clients

    Use case ends.

-**Use case 6: Delete a person**
+**Use case 5: Delete a person**

 **MSS**

-1. User requests to <u>list clients(UC3)</u>
+1. User requests to <u>view all clients(UC3)</u>
 2. User requests to delete a specific person in the list
 3. LTNS deletes the person